cinemascience/pycinema/readme.md

 # Cinema Engine repository
 ![smoke](https://github.com/cinemascience/pycinema/actions/workflows/RenderTest.yml/badge.svg)

 Cinema v2.0 is a newly designed toolkit of python-based components for creating, filtering, transforming and viewing Cinema databases.
-The toolkit shall maintain compatibility with Cinema data specifications.
+There is more information about the Cinema project [here](https://cinemascience.github.io)

 The code in this repository is released under open source license.
 See the license file for more information.

-All code and examples are prototype and for design purposes only

 # Installing and running with the pycinema module